 The EC library is used to provide a high-level interface to Elliptic Curve cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
 The routines are used for ECDSA signature generation, ECDSA signature verification, ECDSA key generation and Elliptic Curve Diffie-Hellman key agreement.
 The EC library is delivered as object code.
-The certification covers the standard NIST and Brainpool Elliptic Curves with key lengths of with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
+The certification covers the standard NIST and Brainpool Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 bits.
 For more details please refer to the Security Target [6] and Security Target Lite [7], chapter 1.2.

 This TOE is equipped with Flash Loader software (FL).
-It supports download of user software or parts of it to Solid FlashTM.
+It supports download of user software or parts of it to SOLID FLASH[TM].
 After completion of the download the Flash Loader can be deactivated permanently by the user.
 For more details please refer to the Security Target [6] and [7], chapter 2.2.2.

 The Security Target [6] is the basis for this certification.
-It is based on the certified Protection Profile Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 [8].
+It is based on the certified Protection Profile Security IC Platform Protection Profile, Version 1.0, 15 June 2007, BSI-CC-PP-0035-2007 [7].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by ALC DVS.2 and AVA VAN.5.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 5 augmented by AVA_VAN.5 and ALC_DVS.2.